ilygatsika/ape_gto3d/readme.txt

     the linear Schrodinger-type eigenvalue problem for Coulomb potential.
     Molecular system is diatomic molecule with one electron in three-dimensions.

-    Thanks to Susi Lethola for useful indications on using HelFEM within the present code.
+    Acknowledgement: thanks to Susi Lethola for insightful discussions

 Usage